tytydraco/yessleep/out/In_my_town_there_was_only_one_kids_TV_show_which_had_quite_the_effect_on_us_Mrs_Blinkys_Playhouse.md

 I think I screamed, but I just coughed up blood, large globules of it running down my chin and shirt.
 There were no words on my tongue, and what words I managed to cry out were muffled by copper filing between my lips.
 I was half aware of my body flopping onto warm concrete—and once I was lying on my stomach, my own body moving on its own, my arms and legs having minds of their own—did my head twist around, contorting under the force ripping my brain to shreds.

 Harry’s body stopped writhing, his eyes flickering, before he went completely still.
 “Five.”
 I could sense the woman looming over them.
 She kicked Harry to see if he was dead.
 He was.
 Popped like a grape.
-When her foot slammed into his back, his form rolled over, seeping scarlet followed in a stream.
+When her foot slammed into his back and rolled him over, seeping scarlet followed in a stream.
 He was almost swimming in it.
 She crouched to my level, this time stroking through my hair and prodding my cheeks.
 Half conscious, the noise wasn’t as bad as it had been.
 I still had my hands clamped over my ears, my head pressed into the concrete, sucking in sharp breaths.

 Could I… play dead?